Solving problems – Terracrete eco-surfaces help drain and filter water at Langrug informal settlement, Franschhoek

 These specially designed wetlands start purifying the water as it moves down the slope from wetland to wetland and ultimately to the municipal sewer system.
 The system is maintained by the community it serves and they also ensure that everybody follows the rules needed to keep the system functioning healthily and correctly.

-And the difference this project is making to the community is already noticeable.
+And the difference this project is making to the community is already noticeable in solving these problems.
 Says Siegfried Schäfer, Journalist for the Franschoek Tattler, after visiting the site in in January last year:

 “Superficially blocks S and T of the Langrug informal settlement may look much the same as the other blocks.
 Looking a little deeper though, one soon discovers that something exciting is happening here and the differences suddenly become obvious.